Due to recent global health concerns, companies all over the world are implementing work from home and remote working policies.

 Hinterview as a product, breaks down geographical boundaries and enhances communication regardless of location through video.
 Hinterview allows you to meet and screen your candidates online saving time, money and currently, the cancellation of meetings!

 Since inception, Hinterview has implemented a WFH stragey.
-Through the use of different software tools, we successfully run a buisness across 5 locations, 4 timezones and 32 staff!
+Through the use of different software tools, we successfully run a business across 5 locations, 4 timezones and 32 staff!
 Some of our staff are fully remotely while others chose to work a day or to from home each week.

 With so much infastructure available to support remote teams, not to mention the proven benefits to employees, it's a wonder it took a health crisis to force companies into considering a more flexible work style.